Create a REST API in PHP

 Step 3: Create a REST API in PHP

-- Set HTTP headers to to
+- Set HTTP headers to

-GET,POST,PUTandDELETEmethods.
+GET,POST,PUT, andDELETEmethods.
 This tells the client API accepts only these HTTP methods. - Set access control to allow only

-Content-Type,AuthorizationandX-Requested-Withheaders. - Set cache headers to not cache and store API response.
+Content-Type,Authorization, andX-Requested-Withheaders. - Set cache headers to not cache and store the API response.

-- Check if request headers contain the content type either
+- Check if request headers contain the content type, either

-http_response_code()method and return response as JSON.
+http_response_code()method and return the response as JSON.

 api.php